Summary - `swamp serve` hot-reload (SIGHUP) reported success but kept executing stale model code — Deno's `import()` caches modules by URL within the process, so re-importing the same file URL returned the old module - Added a reload generation counter that appends `&gen=N` to import URLs, forcing `

 License

 Swamp is licensed under the GNU Affero General Public License v3.0 with the Swamp Extension and Definition Exception.
-See COPYRIGHT and CONTRIBUTING.md for details.
+No rights are granted for use of our trademarks outside our explicit policy See COPYRIGHT, CONTRIBUTING.md and Open Source FAQ for details.